resthub/resthub.org/spring-stack.rst

 Maven filtering (search and replace variables) is not recommended because it is done at compile time (not runtime) and makes usually your JAR/WAR specific to an environment.
 This feature can be useful when defining your target path (${project.build.directory}) in your src/test/applicationContext.xml for testing purpose.

-Spring properties placeholders allow you to reference in your application context files some values defined in external properties.
+Spring properties placeholders allow you to reference values defined in external properties, from your application context files.
 This is useful in order to keep your application context generic (located in src/main/resources or src/test/resources), and put all values that depend on the environment (local, dev, staging, production) in external properties.
 These dynamic properties values are resolved during application startup.

 In order to improve testabilty and extensibility of your modules, you should set default values in case no properties are found in the classpath - if properties are found, then default values are obviously overridden.
 It is achieved by declaring the following lines in your applicationContext.xml :